Updated 13 August 2020

 Extra virgin olive oil and grated mix of Grana Padano and Parmigiano Reggiano

-- Soak the cannellini beans overnight with 1 teaspoon of bi carbonate soda in cold water.
+- Soak the cannellini beans overnight with 1 teaspoon of bi-carbonate soda in cold water.
 Drain.
 Rinse a couple times, then add cold water to come approx. 2cm above the beans and bring to the boil.
 Cook for approx. 10 minutes uncovered.
-Lower heat and simmer till the beans are cooked but not mushy.
+Lower heat and simmer till the beans are cooked but not too soft.
 Drain, rinse under cold water.
 Set aside.
-OR use canned cannellini beans, rinsed and drained.
+Alternatively, use canned cannellini beans, rinsed and drained.

 - In a large saucepan add olive oil gently fry the onion and garlic until soft.
 Add the celery and carrot with about two teaspoons parsley and cook for a few minutes.

-- Add the tomatoes and rosemary leaves.
+- Add the tomatoes, water and rosemary leaves.
 Continue cooking on a simmer for a further 5 minutes.

-- Add the cooked cannellini beans, chopped Cavolo Nero and stock.
+- Add the cooked cannellini beans, chopped Cavolo Nero/Tuscan Kale and stock or water.
 Stir and bring to the boil.
 Simmer for approx. 20-30 minutes until the flavours have combined.
 Season to taste.

 - Remove from the heat and roughly mash the beans in the soup with a potato masher to break them up.

-- Return to the heat and simmer for 5 minutes more.
+- Return to the heat, add the remaining parsley and simmer for 5 minutes more.
 Stir, taste for seasoning and adjust if necessary.

 - Your soup is now ready!

-- Serve with a dollop of my Labneh (as in the photo) or crème fraiche.
-Add grated Parmesan if you wish and enjoy with slices of Sandy’s Sourdough bread.
+- Serve with a dollop of my Labneh (as in the photo above) or crème fraiche.
+Add grated Parmesan if you wish and enjoy with slices of sourdough bread.
 Buon appetito!